nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 3. On your smartphone, download the Xi IoT Sensor app (available from the Google Play Store or Apple App Store).

-Logging On to the Xi IoT Console
+Logging On to the Karbon Services for IoT Console
 --------------------------------

 Before you begin: